 From the Victorian kitchen, schoolroom & the 1950s bedroom, there is plenty to see, along with changing exhibitions in the Long Gallery.

 Find a hidden gem in our delightful gift shop, take home a Samlesbury memento, our home produced honey or that 'perfect gift'.
 Tour the grounds, feed the rescued hens, throw a penny into the fountain and make a wish, while away a sunny afternoon.

 Samlesbury Hall is also home to a busy events and functions programme, where you can tour the Hall with our fabulous Tour Guides, enjoy a theatre production or murder mystery, experience an evening ghost hunt, or welcome your own guests at a wedding that is, entirely yours.
-Samlesbury Hall is open to visitors all year round, Sunday - Friday, 10am - 4pm (Please check our opening times before traveling as we do close occasionally on a Friday for weddings)
+Samlesbury Hall is open to visitors all year round, Tuesday to Friday, and Sundays, 11am - 4pm (Please always check our opening times before traveling as we do close occasionally on a Friday and all Saturdays for private functions)

 A fabulous half-timbered black and white medieval house built in 1325 as a family home, the Hall is beautifully maintained for the enjoyment of today's visitor.

 The current building and grounds are administered by a registered charity known as the Samlesbury Hall Trust (Charity number 526052), whose aim is to preserve the Hall for the people of the area and visitors to Lancashire.

 The Trust was founded in the 1920s when the Hall was about to be demolished.
 Since then the Hall has been a museum and Gallery, and host to many grand functions.

 The Hall is open to the public every day, except Saturdays and occasional Fridays, when it is closed for weddings.
 On this site today, you will discover an ancient, magnificently preserved manor house and gardens, with a colourful history and a wide-ranging programme of year-round events and activities.